trussworks/django-graphql-be/README.md

 There are two ways to interact with the virtual environment:

 1. Use `poetry run <command>` to run commands within the virtual environment.
 For example, `poetry run inv -l` will list all of our invoke commands.
 2. Use `poetry shell` to start a shell within the virtual environment.
 This is closest to the usual virtual environment experience.
 Use `poetry exit` or `deactivate` when you are done.

-If you would like to configure your IDE interpreter to point at this virutal environment, use `poetry env info --path` to get its path.
+If you would like to configure your IDE interpreter to point at this virtual environment, use `poetry env info --path` to get its path.

 For more information about using Poetry, refer to their [official documentation](https://python-poetry.org/).